yuyatinnefeld/PYTHON_PROJECT_TEMPLATE/README.md

 ## Design Pattern Concept

-For this Project I selected to use Abstract Factory Pattern:
+For this Project I selected the Abstract Factory Pattern:

 ### Benefits
 * easy to maintain and control the classes of objects